SE Wisconsin Coastal Resilience Grant Recipients

 Kenosha County Division of Parks

-This project will develop strategies to protect the shoreline at the Kemper Center, a cultural and recreational facility along exposed shoreline on Lake Michigan that is continually damaged by waves.
-This project will advance stormwater management and site grading plans for the site, assess the current salvageable material along the shoreline and further regulatory coordination for shoreline stabilization.
+This project developed strategies to protect the shoreline at the Kemper Center, a cultural and recreational facility located on the exposed shoreline of Lake Michigan that is continually damaged by waves.
+This project advanced stormwater management and site grading plans for the site, assessed the current salvageable material along the shoreline and furthered regulatory coordination for shoreline stabilization.

 Understanding Coastal Hazard Impacts through Parcel Mapping, Shoreline Classification, Public Outreach and Local Ordinance Review